USS Shakori

 USS Shakori (ATF-162) is an Abnaki-class tugboat that saw service during the World War II and Cold War.
-She was later sold to Republic of China as ROCS Da Tai (ATF-563).
+She was later sold to Republic of China (Taiwan) as ROCS Da Tai (ATF-563).
 Her namesake was a small Indian tribe which originally inhabited an area near the present site of Durham, North Carolina.
+She was decommissioned from Taiwanese service in 2023 and sunk as a target ship in 2024.

 Design and description

 The ship is displaced 1589 t at standard load and 1675 t at deep load The ships measured 205 ft long overall with a beam of 38 ft 6 in.
 They had a draft of 15 ft 4 in.
 The ships' complement consisted of 85 officers and ratings.

 The ships had two General Motors 12-278A diesel engines, one shaft.
 The engines produced a total of 3600 shp and gave a maximum speed of 16.5 kn.
 They carried a maximum of 10 t of fuel oil that gave them a range of 15,000 nmi at 8 kn.

 The Abnaki class was armed with a 3"/50 caliber gun anti-aircraft gun, two single-mount Oerlikon 20 mm cannon and two twin-gun mounts for Bofors 40 mm gun.